perry-mitchell/linkmon/README.md

 **`linkmon` can also notify you when a linked dependency becomes unlinked!**

+## Installation

+Install by running `npm install -g linkmon`, if you intend on using it as a CLI utility.
+Install it for use within a project by running `npm install linkmon --save`.

 ## Usage

 `linkmon` id designed as a CLI utility first: